akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

 Test case 2: ets mode, check peak_tb_rate
 =========================================
-Note: In ETS mode, the "--tcbw" parameter is valid. the throughput is only limited by TC bandwidth distribution and shaper profile, and the TC priority follows the value of the "--tcbw" setting. this case is to check the max rate of node limited by tcbw distribution and peak_tb_rate. when the scheduler use ETS mode in different user priority.
+Note: In ETS mode, the "--tcbw" parameter is valid.
+The throughput is only limited by TC bandwidth distribution and shaper profile, and the TC priority follows the value of the "--tcbw" setting.
+This case is to check the max rate of node limited by tcbw distribution and peak_tb_rate, when the scheduler use ETS mode in different user priority.

 1. DCB setting, set 2 TCs bandwidth with ets mode::